Collection Development Manual

 Research Datasets

 QUT Library provides an external research dataset service, which facilitates access to published datasets for researchers and HDR students for the purpose of QUT research.
-The Library negotiates open access if possible or may use Library Resource Allocation funds to purchase commercially available research datasets.
+The Library negotiates open access if possible or may use LRA funds to purchase commercially available research datasets.
 Access to datasets is assessed on a case-by-case basis.

 QUT's Research Data Finder is a registry of QUT published research datasets, with some records including access to the datasets themselves.
 Designed to promote the visibility of research data, Research Data Finder provides descriptions about shareable, reusable datasets available via open or mediated access.
 Datasets are either stored within the repository itself or hosted externally and linked to from the repository.